GATO-Framework/gato-toolkit/docs/DESIGN.md

 However, at some point it will probably be valuable to include these relationships explicitly in the data model, but only once a preferred persistence strategy has been established.

 See the [`entity` module](../src/gato/entity.py) for specifics.

+## Prompt Factories

+To create new prompts, we have set up factory objects that will grab pre-made prompts from the file system.
+This approach isn't great, but it's good enough for now!

+See the [`prompt` module](../src/gato/prompt.py) for specifics.

+## Generators

+Each of the primary entities has a generator class that exposes a `generate()` method to produce a new entity of the appropriate type.

+See the [`generator` module](../src/gato/generator.py) for specifics.

+## Services

+To consolidate common use cases, we have introduced a `GatoService` object that will perform the core business logic.

+See the [`service` module](../src/gato/service.py) for specifics.

 ## Asynchronous Programming
 This library uses asynchronous programming because the heavy lifting is done by LLMs accessed via API.